ml-sudocode/veridox/README.md

 ### Blockchain companies
 - Having spent a good proportion of my time learning the tech behind three different blockchain products, here is a  summary of my takeaways
 - Lisk was the most abstracted from the blockchain.
-When their SDK becomes available, I understand that you would build apps ("Dapps") the same way you would normally build Node.js apps, except they would run on or alongside the Lisk blockchain (I still have more learning to do here)
+When their SDK becomes available, I understand that you would build Dapps the same way you would normally build Node.js apps, except they would run on or alongside the Lisk blockchain (I still have more learning to do here)
 - OpenTimetamps was IMO the least abstracted from the blockchain.
 You enter some input, their very basic web-based app returns a file, and you submit this file back later to prove that your data existed at a said point in time.
 However, it wasn't very clear what I had to do (of course perhaps that's related to my technical chops not being up to scratch yet)
 - Tierion was the Goldilocks of the bunch, with clean and easy to use APIs to submit your data to the blockchain.
 They provide a good web-based UI to verify your record, which is how I have chosen to implement verification in my app (instead of using their API within the Veridox app)
 - While building a blockchain technology or company is not trivial, I've come to understand that the application of blockchain technology can actually be relatively straightforward.
 This gives the blockchain revolution the true potential to disrupt industries and relationships that currently rely on trust central authorities to function